 During a fire, a properly working fire damper activates, closing the blades within it and preventing smoke and flames from entering the HVAC system.
 These blades can activate in multiple ways; smoke detection or integration with your fire alarm system.

-How Often Should Fire Damper Testing Occur?
+How Often Should Testing Occur?

 Upon installation by a licensed contractor or HVAC expert, each damper must undergo a thorough inspection.
 Local and state inspection codes may vary, and the frequency between your HVAC inspections may depend on your industry.
-However, following installation, a fire damper must be tested after one year, regardless of the industry or building type.
-This follow-up inspection ensures the proper functioning of the fire damper.
+However, following installation, a damper must be tested after one year, regardless of the industry or building type.
+This follow-up inspection ensures the proper functioning of the damper.
 Once your one-year review is successful, your fire dampers will typically follow a routine testing schedule of once every four years for a non-healthcare facility.
 Hospitals require routine inspections once every six years.

 What to Expect During a Fire Damper Inspection